Choosing a Service Franchise or a Product Franchise

 Running a Service Oriented Franchise depends majorly on the skills and capability of the owner.
 If you personally cannot create a disciplined schedule and you require nudges from others to get anything accomplished then it is highly unlikely that you would be able to succeed running your own Service Oriented franchise.
 If you are not sure that you can manage your personal and professional life and possess the discipline to manage your time wisely you should avoid entering a Service Oriented business.

-Both industries have their own possibility of leading to a successful career within them but in the end it falls down to the personal preference of the owner and which model and system best matches the individual’s strengths.
+Both industries have their own possibility of leading to a successful career within them but in the end it comes down to the personal preference of the owner and which model and system best matches the individual’s strengths.